Programmes and campaigns

 Schools and local authorities can buy this programme for children aged 3-13 across the UK: the Letterbox Club aims to inspire a love of reading and engagement with numeracy in children who are looked after, with fun parcels through the post.

-Free book for every Reception-aged child in England: find out how your school will receive the book and have fun with reading tips, activity ideas and book recommendations.
+Free book for every Reception-aged child: find out how your school will receive the book and have fun with reading tips, activity ideas and book recommendations.

 Free resources for children as they start Reception class in all maintained schools in Wales: an exciting bilingual programme to support children’s literacy and numeracy, funded by the Welsh Government.

 Aimed at mainstream secondary schools, this reading for pleasure programme provides a pack of over 40 books, to encourage students to try reading a wide variety of books.

 Schools can buy this programme for children in Year 7 or 8: students get to choose their own book to keep from a list of 17 titles, all selected by a panel of experts.

 BookTrust Represents is our programme created to promote children’s authors and illustrators of colour.

 Want a fun way to get children excited about reading?
 Join Pyjamarama on Friday 13 May, when children can spend the day in their pyjamas, reading and sharing stories and raising money for BookTrust.